Motivation for the loom

 the Loom of Time devours the present and traces a garment of glistening cobwebs over the still-forming future, illustration by BigSleep

 I use the loom for all my GPT-3-assisted writing, as well as for brainstorming and prototyping prompts.
 I created it for personal use, so the interface hasn’t been made user-friendly and lacks documentation (this doesn’t count).
 However, anyone with an OpenAI API key is welcome to beta test it.
-I plan to integrate support for GPT-2 so that people without an API key can also test it.

 In read mode, the current node and its ancestry are read as a single history.
 The tree structure of nodes and chapters is displayed in the nav tree sidebar.